adakri/graphyx_playground/Readme.md

 # Acknowledgements
 In addition to the two other personal projects I have mentionned, I have extensively used the internet (for the greater good I hope) and you will find a lot of stackoverflow links that docuent the code, otherwise I have to mention these [two]((https://github.com/sarckk/boids)) [projects](https://github.com/L0rentz/Boids-2D) from which I have delibratly taken and heavily adapted a bunch of stuff.

+# The ideas I experimented with and documented

+(The specifics are TBD).

+* Conventional rendering pipeline for multi body simulation (and triangle rasterization ingeneral in OpenGL).
+* UI integration with DearImGUI (*TBD*).
+* GPU compute using compute shaders.
+* Geometry shaders.
+* GPU compute with CUDA and OpenGL interop (TBD).

 # SetUp